Brandi Glanville: Fashion

 At the age of 16, Glanville moved to Paris, France to begin modeling, after being signed to Elite Model Management.
 In addition to Paris, she worked in cities such as Hamburg, London, Los Angeles, Munich, New York and Tokyo.
 By the time she turned 18, she was walking in shows for Paris Fashion Week, among others.
 Glanville has appeared in several magazines, including Glamour, Cosmopolitan, NW and Beverly Hills Lifestyle Magazine.
 She appeared on the magazine cover of UK's The Times in January 2014.

 Glanville has worked for well-known fashion brands and designers, including Valentino, Versace, Chanel, Giorgio Armani, and Gucci.
 She has also appeared in a commercial for Coors Light beer.

 In December 2012, she launched a clothing line called "Brand B", which was sold exclusively on Amazon.
 Glanville's T-shirt line was launched in her official online store in 2014.
 The tops feature slogans such as "Medicated" and "It's Not Fun To Be Sober" and were priced between $25 and $30.

 Television

-In 2011, Glanville appeared on the second season of the Bravo reality series The Real Housewives of Beverly Hills (RHOBH).
-She made several memorable appearances throughout the season as a "friend of the housewives", and appeared on their reunion episode.
-She revealed to radio host Howard Stern that she made $18k as a part-time cast member during her first season on the show.
+In 2011, Glanville appeared on the second season of the Bravo reality series The Real Housewives of Beverly Hills.
+She joined the series in a recurring role referred to as a "friend of the housewives", making several appearances throughout the season including the reunion episode.
+She revealed to radio host Howard Stern that she made $18,000 as a part-time cast member during her first season on the show.